 But what if we could prevent diabetes in the first place?
 Wouldn’t that be the best solution?
 In this article, I’ll review how gluten consumption or avoidance might affect your risk for type 1 and type 2 diabetes.
 We’ll start with type 1 diabetes.

-The immune system has the important job of distinguishing foreign invaders from the body’s own tissues.
-When this process is disrupted, the body can start to attack some of its own cells, a condition called autoimmunity.
 In type 1 diabetes (T1D), the immune system attacks the beta cells of the pancreas.
 These beta cells are responsible for the secretion of the hormone insulin, and a loss of these cells results in unregulated blood sugar levels.
 Individuals with T1D must rely on insulin injections or an insulin pump to maintain blood glucose.

 Pioneering researcher Dr. Alessio Fasano has spent a great deal of his career studying autoimmunity, and he believes that autoimmune diseases like T1D are preceded by a leaky gut (3).
 In 2006, research from his lab showed that gliadin, a protein component of gluten, can cause intestinal permeability by upregulating the molecule zonulin, even in healthy subjects (4).
 Diabetic-prone rats have 35 times higher zonulin levels compared to diabetic-resistant rats.
 They develop intestinal permeability, which is closely followed by production of autoantibodies against pancreatic beta cells and clinical signs of T1D.
 Similarly, zonulin upregulation seems to precede T1D diagnosis in humans (5).